-7.32 The provision of renewable energy resources should be considered at the earliest opportunity to ensure an intrinsic design.
-No information has been submitted in this respect but can be controlled by condition.
-Subject to a condition in this regard no objection is raised on this basis.

-7.33 Policy DM2 of the Development Management Document part (iv) requires water efficient design measures that limit internal water consumption to 105 litres per person per day (lpd) (110 lpd when including external water consumption).
+- 7.33 The provision of renewable energy resources should be considered at the earliest opportunity to ensure an intrinsic design.
+No information has been submitted in this respect.
+This could be controlled by condition were the proposal otherwise acceptable so no objection is raised on this basis. - 7.34 Policy DM2 of the Development Management Document part (iv) requires water efficient design measures that limit internal water consumption to 105 litres per person per day (lpd) (110 lpd when including external water consumption).
 Such measures will include the use of water efficient fittings, appliances and water recycling systems such as grey water and rainwater harvesting.
-Whilst details have not been submitted for consideration at this time, this can be dealt with by condition.
+Whilst details have not been submitted for consideration at this time, this could be dealt with by condition were the proposal otherwise acceptable.